All Episodes

 It's nonsense.

-It's so well said, and you guys were way ahead of the curve as you are with unmasking and surveillance, and at some point soon your hard work, the legwork you've been doing now for over a year is going to come to fruition, and we seem to be getting closer and closer every day.
+And at some point soon, your hard work, the legwork you've been doing now for over a year is going to come to fruition.

-And as we continue circuit news is Sarah Carter and John Solomon remain with us, Donald Trump Jr. at the bottom of the half hour.
+And as we continue, circa news is Sarah Carter and John Solomon remain with us.

-Did either of you sense what I have sensed here, and that is a lot of anger, a lot of resentment on the part of James Comey.
+And that is a lot of anger, a lot of resentment on the part of James Comey.

 Sarah.

-Uh it's a very humiliating moment.
+It's a very humiliating moment.

 I think that that would only be natural.

-I mean such a good point.
+I mean, such a good point.

 He did.

-Yeah, he alluded to to President Trump and, you know, his feelings and his body language and just the way that he talked about the whole situation.
+Yeah, he alluded to President Trump and, you know, his feelings and his body language and just the way that he talked about the whole situation.

-I mean he's obviously preparing his first spy novel after this.
+I mean, he's obviously preparing his first spy novel after this.

-Well you know he said something that I think is the best truism of this.
+Well, you know, he said something that I think is the best truism of this.

-At one point uh Sean he said I'm hopelessly biased because I got fired and I just can't tell you anything more than y I have to take everything I say with that as a grain of salt and I I thought that was a very honest answer.
+At one point, Sean, he said, I'm hopelessly biased because I got fired, and I just can't tell you anything more than I have to take everything I say with that as a grain of salt.

-Listen that everything that's happened has colored his perception and he knows that I think at the end of the day he gave a lot of people a lot of things and he's going to come out of this looking a little bit better.
+I think at the end of the day, he gave a lot of people a lot of things, and he's going to come out of this looking a little bit better.

 Democrats aren't going to hate him as much.

-Republicans I think were very kind to him at the end and said we appreciate your service and here's why.
+Republicans, I think, were very kind to him at the end and said, we appreciate your service, and here's why.

 I think he gave a pretty honest accounting today of what he believes happened.

-I hope not I'm directing you.
+I hope, not I'm directing you.

-The President of the United States is not under investigation and I don't believe that what he described today would meet the normal test of obstruction of justice unless we learn new facts that are currently not in the record.
+The President of the United States is not under investigation, and I don't believe that what he described today would meet the normal test of obstruction of justice unless we learn new facts that are currently not in the record.

-Well not in the record and apparently not even being investigated, right, sir?
+Well, not in the record and apparently not even being investigated, right, sir?

 Right.

-I mean he wasn't the only one.
+I mean, he wasn't the only one.

-I mean look he is he's the director of the FBI but upon everybody's account those that support him and those that don't uh you know within the FBI he was not the day to day guy charged with the Russia investigation.
+I mean, look, he's the director of the FBI, but upon everybody's account, those that support him and those that don't.

-So one of the questions I think people really aren't asking is you know who was advising Comey on these investigations?
+So one of the questions I think people really aren't asking is, you know, who was advising Comey on these investigations?

 What were they telling him?